craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Traits/Traits - Training.md

 ## Healer
 ###### REQ: 3EXP
 ''
-- While it is your turn,
+- While it is your turn, if you cause a creature to gain any number of Vitality, they may gain that number plus 4 instead.